ncsa/MayomicsVC/README.md

 * Unit testing on each task
 * Integration testing for each codepath in each workflow stage
 * Integration testing for the main (i.e. most used) codepath in the workflow
-* Regression testing on all of the above.

 ## Source directory structure